quaternionmedia/alfred/README.md

 If the docker images need to be rebuilt: `./alfred dev --build`

-If package.json has changed: `./alfred install`
+If package.json has changed, you might need to: `./alfred install` or `npm i`

 ### production
 With a [traefik](https://containo.us/traefik/) instance running: